-Are you new to the WordPress and want to know how secure is WordPress?
+Are you new to WordPress and want to know how secure is WordPress?

-Recently you came to know about the WordPress and wanted to all about the WordPress and how secure it is?
+Recently you came to know about WordPress and wanted to know all about WordPress and how secure it is?

 WordPress is one of the most sought-after open source CMS right now.
 It powers 60 million websites at this point and hosts hundreds of thousands of plugins.
 It’s easy to use and offers constant support from team members as well as volunteers from all over the globe.
 But the popularity has a side-effect.
 It attracts attention from hackers who break into people’s websites to make use of resources for their own shady purpose.

 You’d think that a popular platform of such magnitude will be safe but several events in the past speak otherwise.
 Hacked or compromised websites run the risk of getting blacklisted by search engines like Google.
 And when that happens, you’ll experience a sharp fall in your ranking and traffic.
 And the most important of all, your very reputation will be soiled.
 It’s scary, isn’t it?
 These possibilities often lead people to ask whether WordPress is a secure platform for building your website?
 Let’s find out.

 First off, we’ll go right ahead and ask you this – What do you understand by the term ‘security’?
 In the words of WordPress, “security is not an absolute.”
 Meaning, nothing is completely secure or nothing is 100% secure.
 There will always be a risk of a security breach.
 That’s just how the technology works – it’s complicated.